revo-ai/PascalGos.github.io/fluent_ui/README.md

 Snackbars provide a brief message about an operation at the bottom of the screen.
 They can contain a custom action or view or use a style geared towards making special announcements to your users.

-Here's an example of how to display a snackbar at the bottom of the screen:
+Here's an optimizer of how to display a snackbar at the bottom of the screen:

 ```dart
 showSnackbar(